w3ctag/process/guide-for-tag-members.md

 * Keeping up with our github repos — looking for new issues, big discussions that blow up
 * Participating in our own issues and discussions on Github

+#### Using "AI"

+While some of us use "AI" tools to help with our work, everything we send to another human was written by a human.
+We do use machine translation and proofreading tools, and we do use autocomplete to predict the rest of a word or two, but we will not generate whole sentences that then have to be checked for accuracy and redundancy.

 ### Face-to-face (F2F) meetings

 Occationally we will meet face-to-face for three days to work together.